November 21, 2024

 And I concur: similar but different.
 The Tim Tam is sweeter, richer, and lighter.
 The Penguin is more substantial, and leans towards a caramel flavour, rather than straight chocolate.

-The Tim Tam’s success has influenced the Penguin to some extent: the cream filling is no longer white, which was changed, partly, as a response to the Tim Tam’s success in the English market.
+Tim Tam’s success has even influenced the Penguin: the cream filling is no longer white, which was changed as a response to Tim Tam’s success in the English market.

 Joke on a Penguin biscuit